scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 resources.
 This is a critical enabler to allow us to serve less well-funded researchers.
 In addition, more recent technologies can avoid exclusively reserving system resources for a single environment.
 Relevant tools discussed below are Packer, Docker (and LXC), and cloud-based virtual machines.

 Existing Tools
 --------------

-As previously discussed, the problems outlined above are not unique to scientific computing.
-Developers and administrators have produced a wide variety of tools that make it easier to ensure consistent environments across all kinds of infrastructure, ranging from a slice of your personal laptop, to a dynamically provisioned slice of your hybrid public/private cloud.
+As discussed above, the problems outlined above are not unique to scientific computing.
+Developers and administrators have produced a variety of tools that make it easier to ensure consistent environments across all kinds of infrastructure, ranging from a slice of your personal laptop, to a dynamically provisioned slice of your hybrid public/private cloud.
 We cannot